NCEAS/metacat/README.md

   various other skins.
 Improvements done based on suggestions from Mark Stromberg, Laura Downey and others.
 Improvements also done in resultset.xsl, the default skin and ldap templates.
 (Bug 1948)
-* Coded added such that administrator can delete documents irrespective of who the document belongs to.
+* Code added such that administrator can delete documents irrespective of who the document belongs to.
-* Performance impovement done in searching of datasets.
+* Performance improvement done in searching of datasets.
 A part of the search time was taken up because of generation of resultset after the search had be done.
 So this was the sequence of events in earlier metacat
-  1) Search for the given text
+  1. Search for the given text
-  2) A list of docids generated
+  2. A list of docids generated
-  3) For each of the docids
+  3. For each of the docids
-     3a) Use xml_index and xml_nodes table to generate the string descibing the document including the returnfields requested in the search
+     3a) Use xml_index and xml_nodes table to generate the string describing the document including the returnfields requested in the search
-  4) Add all the strings from step 3a to send back the resultant document.
+  4. Add all the strings from step 3a to send back the resultant document.
 Here a decent amount of time was being taken by step 3a.
   The algorithm is now modified by addition of two tables xml_queryresult and xml_returnfields and a user defined parameter xml_returnfield_count.
 The new algorithm works as follows:
-  1) Search for the given text
+  1. Search for the given text
-  2) A list of docids is generated
+  2. A list of docids is generated
-  3) For the given set of return fields generate a unique string and check if that string exists in xml_returnfields
+  3. For the given set of return fields generate a unique string and check if that string exists in xml_returnfields
      3a) If string does not exist in xml_returnfield, then enter a new record usage_count as 1 and returnfield_string as the unique string generated above.
      3b) Else if the string exists, increment usage_count
-  4) Given the docids from step 2 and the id of the returnfield record from step 3, query for any docids that already exist in xml_queryresult.
+  4. Given the docids from step 2 and the id of the returnfield record from step 3, query for any docids that already exist in xml_queryresult.
      For the docids that do exist, get the queryresult_string.
-  5) For rest of the docids from step2 which were not found in step 4, do the following for each of the documents:
+  5. For rest of the docids from step2 which were not found in step 4, do the following for each of the documents:
-     5a) Use xml_index and xml_nodes table to generate the string descibing the document including the returnfields requested in the search 5b) If usage_count of the record from step is more than xml_returnfield_count set in metacat.properties, then store the string in xml_queryresult as a record which has the returnfield_id representing the set of returnfields, docid representing the document and the string as queryresult_string.
+     5a) Use xml_index and xml_nodes table to generate the string descibing the document including the returnfields requested in the search
+     5b) If usage_count of the record from step is more than xml_returnfield_count set in metacat.properties, then store the string in xml_queryresult as a record which has the returnfield_id representing the set of returnfields, docid representing the document and the string as queryresult_string.
-  6) Add all the strings from step 4 and step 5a to send back the resultant document
+  6. Add all the strings from step 4 and step 5a to send back the resultant document
   So the results from step 3a in previous algorithm are effectively cached and hence same computation is not done again and again for each search.